EddieStn/liquid-smoke/README.md

 # Testing

 - To create automated tests, I had to comment out the postgres DATABASE_URL as I don't have permissions to create TDD, so used the django default database, sqlite3, for testing
+- Testing checkout functionality with coupons expired/invalid/active to be rendered in the order_details view, then deleted from the session
 # Bugs

 ### Checkout